kosmas58/compass-jquery-plugin/README.md

 <pre>stylesheets/emulators</pre>

-To use the localized stylesheets and javacripts include:
+To use the stylesheets and javacripts include:

 <pre>
 = stylesheet_link_tag :ipad_landscape, :media => 'screen, projection'